yoguy12345/MoodMender/README.md

 MoodMender: Tailored Comfort for You.

-Talk to a psychologist on the internet for free!
+Talk to a GPT-prompted psychologist on the internet for free!

+ChatGPT was prompted to become a psychologist specialising in anxiety and depression.

 GPT that responds to how you are feeling